 Whether the abuse happened 5, 10, or 40 years ago, Illinois law supports your right to seek criminal justice.

 Even if your abuse occurred before the statute was lifted, you may still be eligible to pursue criminal charges.
 Laws like this are often retroactive in nature, especially when it comes to child sexual abuse.
-A knowledgeable attorney can help you determine if the repeal of the statute applies to your case.
+However, the previous statute may still apply to cases that occurred before the new law was enacted, so it is important to understand which statute of limitations governs your situation.
+A knowledgeable attorney can help you determine if the repeal of the statute applies to your case and which statute is relevant.

 Civil Statute of Limitations for Child Sexual Abuse in Illinois

-Civil lawsuits give survivors the opportunity to seek monetary compensation for the trauma, pain, and life-altering consequences of sexual abuse.
+Civil lawsuits, also known as sexual abuse lawsuits, give survivors the opportunity to seek monetary compensation for the trauma, pain, and life-altering consequences of sexual abuse.
 These cases can be filed against individuals, institutions, or organizations that allowed or enabled the abuse to occur.
+In Illinois, sexual abuse lawsuits have specific civil filing deadlines, but the timeline for civil claims may be paused if the victim was under a legal disability or psychological incapacity caused by the abuser's intimidation.

 Illinois has adopted survivor-friendly timelines for civil claims that reflect the difficulty of disclosing and processing abuse.